sailin-x/calculatethislatest/INDIVIDUAL_CALCULATOR_IMPLEMENTATION_GUIDE.md

 # 🧮 Individual Calculator Implementation Guide

+## 🚨 BEFORE YOU START: READ COMPLETION STANDARDS

+**CRITICAL**: Before implementing any calculator, read `CALCULATOR_COMPLETION_STANDARDS.md` to understand what constitutes a "completed" calculator.
+Do NOT mark any calculator as "COMPLETED ✅" unless ALL requirements are met and verified.

 ## 🎯 CRITICAL REMINDER: For Each New Calculator

 When implementing any calculator from the calculator-list.md, follow this EXACT process: